numbat-metrics/numbat-analyzer/README.md

 [numbat-collector](https://github.com/ceejbot/numbat-collector): receiver that runs on every host
 `numbat-analyzer`: a server that accepts data streams from the collector & processes them

-- processing rules are javascript snippets
+- processing rules are *duplex streams*
 - probably a directory full of them that gets auto-reloaded? static on startup initially, though
-- sends generated events back to influxdb
+- rules write out actionable items (alerts, new data, etc)
-- websockets/whatever to push updates from monitoring layer to the dashboard
+- sends generated events back to any configured output

 Outgoing integrations:

 - pagerduty
-- slack messages
+- slack messages (this is an existing output rule)

 ### What does a metric data point look like?